 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 21.1% - 22.1% for employers and between 5.5 and 12.5% for employees.
-The estimated value of employer contributions for the coming year is £158,000.
+The agreed contribution rates for future years are 21.6% for employers and 5.5 - 12.5% for employees.